Forum posting guidelines

 Be kind to yourself and others.

 GeoServer communication channels follow the contributor code of conduct.
 This is the code of conduct policy recommended by OSGeo.
+In addition please ensure you have read through the guidelines before creating a post.

 We also ask that you be respectful to yourself, all technology can be difficult, and GeoServer is a community effort.
 If you are having difficulty do not blame yourself (which is disrespectful) and identify an area where you can ask for assistance and improve the technology, documentation, or provide a bug report.